-Inside Cristiano Ronaldo's Private World: He May Be Cocky but Soccer's Biggest Star Is More Than the Sum of His Marketable Parts
+Inside Cristiano Ronaldo's Unexpected Private World

 He followed that up in 2016 by donating the entire $700,000 bonus he got for Real Madrid's Champions League title win—the one he celebrated most ostentatiously—to charity.

-As of Wednesday night his most recent social media post was a photo of himself promoting International Plasma Awareness Week.

-The competitive fire still burns, but as Ronaldo himself acknowledges, for the last seven years he has been something far more important than a soccer player.
+The competitive fire still burns, but as Ronaldo himself acknowledges, for the last nine years he has been something far more important than a soccer player.

-Reflecting on Real Madrid's 2017 championship, he writes that the moment meant something else entirely to him once Cristiano Jr. joined him on the field.
+Reflecting on Real Madrid's 2017 championship, he wrote on The Players' Tribune that the moment meant something else entirely to him once Cristiano Jr. joined him on the field.

 Burak Akbulut/Anadolu Agency/Getty Images